BukiOffor/TwitterApiSearch/README.md

 ## **Script Structure**
     python3 app.py 'query' query.json

-The script takes 2 arguements, the query you want to search for and the name of the json file you want your search to be saved as.
+This script takes 2 arguments, the query you want to search for and the name of the json file you want your search to be saved as. it returns tweets within the last 30 days and a max results of 100 tweets per request.

     python3 index.py
  This script searches all the json file in your directory, extracts information from them and stores in a database.
 Also returns a txt/json file of the information.